A salivagram is a diagnostic nuclear medicine test that shows the flow of saliva from the mouth through the esophagus and stomach.

 - You may want to bring your child’s favorite book, toy or comforting object to use during the imaging part of the procedure.

-- We have various videos or DVDs to choose from for your child to watch during the test or you can bring one from home.
+- We have various DVDs to choose from for your child to watch during the test or you can bring one from home.

 What should I expect when I bring my child to the hospital for a salivagram?